sthanu28-jpg/NotepadApp/README.md

 # Simple Notepad App

-A feature-rich Java based Notepad application that allows users to create, edit, and manage text files with additional styling and customization options.
+A  Java based Notepad application that allows users to create, edit, and manage text files with additional styling and customization options.

 ---